stu-bell/generator-stui5/README.md

 Yeoman uses a config file `.yo-rc.json` at the root directory of the project you're generating.
 If you find a specific configuration you like, keep a copy of the config file for use in future projects.
 Yeoman will generate a default config file in the current directory if it can't find one.
 Any mandatory parameters missing from the config file will be asked for at the command prompt when the generator is run.

 See comments in `generators/config/index.js` for brief description of config options.

 // TODO: document config options

-Rather than requiring all of the config parameters via prompts which would be a pain, the generator uses the default config parameters defined in stui5:config.
-If you want to change any of the config parameters from the default values before running the generator, `yo stui5:config` will generate a default `.yo-rc.json` which you can edit before running `yo stui5` in the same directory.
+Rather than requiring all of the config parameters via prompts, the generator uses the default config parameters defined in stui5:config.
+If you want to change any of the config parameters from the default values before running the main generator, `yo stui5:config` will generate a default `.yo-rc.json` which you can edit before running `yo stui5` in the same directory.

 # Extending

 Writing a yeoman generator is pretty straight forward.
 There's a good tutorial at [yeoman.io](http://yeoman.io/authoring/).
-You can either write your own generator or enhance this one (open a merge request on GitLab).
-Keep in mind that generators can and should be composable.
+You can either write your own generator or enhance this one (fork your own or open a merge request on GitLab).

-Base class and helper class.
-Yeoman generators inherit from `yeoman-generator` however some of the generators in this project inherit from `generator-stui5.base` which provide a couple of helper wrappers.
+Base class and helper class: Yeoman generators inherit from `yeoman-generator` however some of the generators in this project inherit from `generator-stui5.base` which provide a couple of helper wrappers.
 There's also a bundle of static helper methods in `scb-helper`.

 ## Files and templates
 Working with the filesystem is implemented using [mem-fs-editor](https://github.com/sboudrias/mem-fs-editor) which is accessible in the yeoman generator as `this.fs`.